jgam/korin_i/_posts/2019-02-23-introduction.markdown

 ## What to include?

 Mostly Algorithms.
-I want to publish not only the concepts but also problems.
+I want to publish not only the concepts but also problems in more details so I can actually implement them in my projects or thought processes.

-While exploring algorithmic approaches, I want to dig deeper into the interactions between language and operating system
+While exploring algorithmic approaches, I want to dig deeper into the interactions between language and operating system.

 ## What to expect?

-Hopefully, I can engage other people (in a humble way) and create or think something greater.
+Hopefully, I can engage other people (in a humble way) and develop myself as a systematic developer.

 ## Finishing...